How to create an innovation culture

 Open communication requires systems that promote collaboration and the steady exchange of ideas.
 This can mean daily standup meetings, weekly gatherings, group emails, or a dedicated Slack channel that allows everyone to contribute to the conversation.

 After all, innovation doesn’t happen in a vacuum.
-And an innovative organization will thrive if its employees keep the conversation going and don’t hold back on information.
+An innovative organization will thrive if its employees keep the conversation going and don’t hold back on information.

-Keeping communication open isn’t something that technology alone can solve.
+Technology alone cannot solve the problem of keeping communication open.
 More often, it comes down to strong and fulfilling work relationships.
 The resulting psychological safety and trust between team members who enjoy working together is critical to a culture of innovation.

 Set objectives